gawati/gawati-docs/docs/source/development/developer-intro.rst

 Developer Tools
 ***************

 We recommend using VSCode (https://code.visualstudio.com) as a Development IDE.
 See :doc:`Using VS Code <./using-vscode>`.

+GitHub
+******

+All our code is on Github.
+To contribute to the project via Github, see :doc:`Development Environment <./dev-env>`

 Resources